oapostrophe/HeartNet/reports/Introduction Rough Draft.md

 Our results suggest the feasibility of image-based EKG classification in clinical practice, although also point to the need for future work to augment transfer learning with other problem-specific techniques to attain accuracy high enough for clinical application, where the acceptable error rate is very low.

+TODO: Add reflection section based on this sentence

 Our work mostly acts as a proof of concept, pointing to the possibility of future work by researchers with access to proprietary EKG image datasets and/or partnership with clinical researchers to confirm the viability of classifying EKG images obtained in real clinical settings.

+TODO: Georgia add ethics session either separate or part of discussion?

 ## Citations: